eddbrown/Feast-Beast/README.md

 Having said this, it looks good and works (disclaimer)!

 ## Technologies Used
+- Ruby version 2.2.0
 - Ruby on Rails
 - OmniAuth
 - Geocode/Google Maps
 - Twitter, Yelp, Facebook APIs
 - JQuery
+- Testing with rspec

 ## Features